 If the art of gastronomy is your thing, then this winter season we have a few warming treats for you.
 From arty dinners to wild foraging, and from food ecologies to British drinking culture, take a look what’s on our menu…

 For decades she’s celebrated the liberalization of female sexuality in her work, and now artist Dorothy Iannone delivers this feminist spirit infused with food!
 The long-awaited Cookbook is a beautiful, faithfully reproduced facsimile of Iannone’s 1969 artist’s book.
 It features her recipe for gazpacho soup among many others, and a plethora of anecdotes and gorgeous, vibrant drawings.
-To be published in spring 2018, this is definitely a book worth waiting for.
+To be published in autumn 2018, this is definitely a book worth waiting for.

 According to iconic fashion designer Elsa Schiaparelli, “A good cook is like a sorceress who dispenses happiness”.
 Well we certainly think this is true of American chef, Mina Stone whose book, Cooking for Artists is surely evidence of her endorphin-raising alchemical abilities in the kitchen.
 The cookbook is filled with her superb family-style recipes, accompanied by mouth watering food photography and garnished with impromptu dinner table drawings and paintings by her celebrity artist friends such as Matthew Barney, Urs Fischer, and Elizabeth Peyton.